wso2/labs/June-25-2020/Cloud-Native-API-Management-on-Kubernetes/README.md

    apictl add api -n online-store --from-file=scenarios/scenario-1/products_swagger.yaml --replicas=2
    ```

-2. This will spin up an instance of WSO2 Micro Gateway on k8s proxying the 'products service' above.
+2. This will spin up an instances of WSO2 Micro Gateway on k8s, proxying the 'products service' above.
 3. Try to invoke the API

    ```erlang